The context of Backpropagation

-We can compute derivatives of composite functions.
-A composite function is a function, which consists of another functions, that means, we may have some complex function that is composed of multiple nested functions.
+We can also compute derivatives of composite functions.
+A composite function is a function, which consists of another functions.
+That means, we may have a complex function that is composed of multiple nested functions.

-The chain rule is used to compute the partial derivative that is the gradient of the error with respect to each weight.
+The chain rule is used to compute partial derivatives that are stored in the gradient of the error function with respect to each weight.

 The Chain Rule: algorithmic procedure

 - take the derivative of the entire function

 The purpose of backpropagation is to figure out the partial derivatives of the error function with respect to the weights in order to use those in gradient descent.